Scale insect: Description

 Scale insects vary dramatically in appearance, from very small organisms (1–2 mm) that grow beneath wax covers (some shaped like oysters, others like mussel shells), to shiny pearl-like objects (about 5 mm), to animals covered with mealy wax.
 Adult females are almost always immobile (apart from mealybugs) and permanently attached to the plant on which they are feeding.
 They secrete a waxy coating for defence, making them resemble reptilian or fish scales, and giving them their common name.
 The key character that sets apart the Coccomorpha from all other Hemiptera is the single segmented tarsus on the legs with only one claw at the tip.

-The group is extremely sexually dimorphic; female scale insects, unusually for Hemiptera, retain the immature external morphology even when sexually mature, a condition known as neoteny.
+The group is extremely sexually dimorphic; female scale insects, unusual for Hemiptera, retain the immature external morphology even when sexually mature, a condition known as neoteny.
 Adult females are pear-shaped, elliptical or circular, with no wings, and usually no constriction separating the head from the body.
 Segmentation of the body is indistinct, but may be indicated by the presence of marginal bristles.
 Legs are absent in the females of some families, and when present vary from single segment stubs to five-segmented limbs.
 Female scale insects have no compound eyes, but ocelli (simple eyes) are sometimes present in Margarodidae, Ortheziidae and Phenacoleachiidae.
-The family Beesoniidae lacks antennae, but other families possess antennae with from one to thirteen segments.
+The family Beesoniidae lacks antennae, but other families possess antennae with from one to 13 segments.
 The mouthparts are adapted for piercing and sucking.

 Adult males in contrast have the typical head, thorax and abdomen of other insect groups, and are so different from females that pairing them as a species is challenging.
 They are usually slender insects resembling aphids or small flies.
 They have antennae with nine or ten segments, compound eyes (Margarodidae and Ortheziidae) or simple eyes (most other families), and legs with five segments.